DMS SYSTEM COMPLIANCE

-We comply with all FERPA, HIPAA, SOX, OSHA, DoD, and FDA via data governance with full audit trail of all user activity, full role-based security, with BCP in place.
+We comply with all FERPA, HIPAA, SOX, OSHA, DOD, and FDA via data governance with full audit trail of all user activity, full role-based security, with BCP in place.
+System compliance is supported and updated as the rulings are updated or changed.
 Track all activity by user with date and time stamps.
-View the complete document life-cycle and all of its versions.
-Reports can be generated and exported for compliance.
+View the complete document life-cycle and all of its versions where reports can be generated and exported for compliance.

 PinPoint ensures to follow these HIPAA compliance standards: